ctrlcoco/file-serve/README.md

 ## Reporting a Vulnerability

-If you want to disclose a vulnerability, email to [cocosoftware8@gmail.com]("mailto:cocosoftware8@gmail.com?subject=Vulnerability")
+If you want to disclose a vulnerability, please email to [cocosoftware8@gmail.com]("mailto:cocosoftware8@gmail.com?subject=Vulnerability")